frawau/aiobtname/README.md

             btctrl.process=my_process

-                my_process should be a function that takes 1 parameter, a string, the  MAC address of the answering device.
+                my_process should be a function that takes 1 parameter, a dictionary with 2 keys:
+                    mac:  the  MAC address of the answering device
+                   name:  the name of the answering device

                 It will be called for every successful answer.